-We wanted to let you know that we are still here for you, even though we are working a bit differently.
 We have made changes so that we can provide the safest possible care for patients and keep our staff safe too.

 Please contact us if you need a consultation with a GP, nurse practitioner or nurse.
 Do not save things up – it may adversely affect your health in the long term.